Table of contents

 Now, search ‘Add From Server’ as shown in the screenshot below.

 Once you find the plugin, click on ‘Install Now’ button which will complete the installation process.
 The last task is to activate the plugin.
 For that purpose, click on the ‘Activate’ button as shown, which will seal the deal for you.

-To know more about the practical use of Add Form Server, you can Hire WordPress Developer from a reputed firm.
+To know more about the practical use of Add Form Server, you can hire wordpress developers india.
 He/She should be able to guide you on this prospect.

 In the earlier step, you have installed the ‘Add From Server’ plugin.
 Now, it’s time to utilize that plugin in your WordPress website for Importing Media Files From Server.
 For that purpose move to Dashboard >> Media >> Add From Server as shown in the screenshot.

 Here, you will find the listing of all the folders/files in the wp-content folder.
 Now, click on the Uploads Folder link which will redirect to a whole new window as shown in the screenshot.